 1. Me Before You by Jojo Moyes (in theaters June 3; targeted to teens)

 A girl (Emilia Clarke) in a tiny English town becomes the caretaker of an adventurer who was left a quadriplegic (Sam Claflin) after an accident.
 He's bent on assisted suicide, while she aims to give him something to live for.
 Their transformative relationship keeps the novel from becoming maudlin; hopefully, the movie can maintain that balance.

-A popular choice for beginning chapter-book readers, The BFG is a fun fantasy about a Big Friendly Giant (BFG) who prowls British streets blowing dreams into children's minds.
+2. The BFG by Roald Dahl (in theaters July 1; targeted to kids) A popular choice for beginning chapter-book readers, The BFG is a fun fantasy about a Big Friendly Giant (BFG) who prowls British streets blowing dreams into children's minds.
 After he plucks young Sophie (Ruby Barnhill) out of her orphanage, she hatches a plan for him to stop the not-friendly giants who eat children.
 Wacky wordplay makes the book a great read-aloud.
 Steven Spielberg directs.

 3. Tarzan of the Apes by Edgar Rice Burroughs (in theaters July 1; targeted to teens)